shilangyu/frontend-stack/README.md

 > this is a [github template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template), you can use this template to get this as a base in your repo

-My current template for a frontend stack.
+My current template for a frontend project.

 Stack: